 While there are currently less than 10 official space tourists, some companies like Virgin Galactic, Blue Origin or SpaceX are working on sending several people per year to space.
 Many people are ready to spend millions in order to realize their dream of flying to space.
-From 2001 to 2010, the Russian Space Agency carried out orbital spaceflights for private clients, and in 2001, the world's first-ever space tourist spent around \$20 million to spend eight days in space [31].
+From 2001 to 2010, the Russian Space Agency carried out orbital spaceflights for private clients, and in 2001, the world's first-ever space tourist spent around \$20 million to spend eight days in space [28].

-In 2019, NASA announced that from 2020 they will allow private astronauts to stay in the ISS for \$35,000 per night, for up to 30 days [32].
-Several missions are already planning to take advantage of that offer: a crew of four private astronauts including three customers plan to go to the ISS through Axiom Space with a Dragon spacecraft for 2022 [33], while Space Adventures and Roscosmos also plan to fly a Soyuz with private customers by 2023 [34].
+In 2019, NASA announced that from 2020 they will allow private astronauts to stay in the International Space Station (ISS) for \$35,000 per night, for up to 30 days [29].
+Several missions are already planning to take advantage of that offer.
+For example, a crew of four private astronauts including three customers went to the ISS through Axiom Space between April 8th 2022 and April 25th 2022 [30] with a Dragon spacecraft.